Brief Historical Background

 The Municipality of Lupon derived its name from the Kalagan native word “NALUPONAN”.
 This means a body of land accumulated at the mouth of a river resulting from years of continued accretion.
 The settlers were said to be responsible in abbreviating the word “NALUPONAN” to what is now known as “LUPON”.

-At present, the stewardship of the Municipal Government has been vested on the newly elected mayor DOMINGO A. LIM who promised to serve in his best for the interest and general welfare of the Municipality and maintaining the support of the National leadership.
+At present, the stewardship of the Municipal Government has been vested on the Newly Elected Mayor ERLINDA D. LIM who promised to serve in her best for the interest and general welfare of the Municipality and maintaining the support of the National leadership.